CesiumGS/3d-tiles/README.md

   "children": [...]
 }
 ```

+The `boundingVolume` defines a volume enclosing the tile content, and is used to determine which tiles to render at runtime.
 The `boundingVolume.region` property is an array of six numbers that define the bounding geographic region in WGS84 / EPSG:4326 coordinates with the order `[west, south, east, north, minimum height, maximum height]`.
 Longitudes and latitudes are in radians, and heights are in meters above (or below) the [WGS84 ellipsoid](http://earth-info.nga.mil/GandG/publications/tr8350.2/wgs84fin.pdf).
 Besides `region`, other bounding volumes, such as `box` and `sphere`, may be used.

 The `geometricError` property is a nonnegative number that defines the error, in meters, introduced if this tile is rendered and its children are not.
 At runtime, the geometric error is used to compute _Screen-Space Error_ (SSE), i.e., the error measured in pixels.
 The SSE determines _Hierarchical Level of Detail_ (HLOD) refinement, i.e., if a tile is sufficiently detailed for the current view or if its children should be considered.